Martijncvv/cryptocurrency_portfolio_project/PROCESS.md

 - Added a more effiecient way for fetching of price data; 1 request instead of a request for each coin.
 - Found out API doesn't return values in the same order as asked for.
 - Added "total current portfolio" value.
-- Added Twitter timelines; took some to find out how because the page doesn't refresh when a new coin is clicked.
+- Added Twitter timelines; took some to find out how because the page didn't refresh when a new coin is clicked.
 - Added basic coin graph

 ### Monday 07-12-2020